-To achieve a trouble-free joint, one of the most important aspects to consider is the bolts or studs.
+To achieve a trouble free joint, one of the most important aspects to consider is the bolts or studs.
 Reliability depends on achieving and maintaining an acceptable level of tension in each bolt.
-The target tension level for most applications can be calculated using the KLINGER Expert gasket analysis software.
+The target tension level for most applications can be calculated using Klinger's gasket design system.

 However, the method employed to tighten the bolts is very important and can result in significant variations from those anticipated.
-As a guide, the following table shows the variation of bolt tension per the tightening method.
+As a guide the following table shows the variation of bolt tension with the tightening method.